 Now let's say you've identified the context of your content (oops... marketing campaign!).
 Your next step is identifying what you'll be creating.
 Here's an example from a restaurant business owner from Vancouver, Canada.

 "I want to do something around my new restaurant opening in Toronto.
 I have 3 weeks to create a big buzz around it.
 I don't know how to create buzz in Toronto, I only know that people love my restaurant in Vancouver.
 What are my next steps?"

 This is a very common scenario, and we get these requests from local business owners frequently.
-It starts with finding out what is the “unique” thing your business offers.
-This is the single most important thing you need to consider when creating a “buzz” in a new area where you have no brand recognition.
+It starts with finding out what the "unique" thing your business offers is.
+This is the single most important thing you need to consider when creating a "buzz" in a new area where you have no brand recognition.

-The next steps is using your “unique selling point” / USP to create the content.
+The next step is using your "unique selling point" - or USP - to create the content.

 3. Creating content based on your new market

 When creating your content for multiple demographics or when attempting to reach a new audience, it's important to not just "translate" or "repurpose" your content.
 It's tempting… minimal costs, minimal time, right?

 Well, if you want to create highly effective content, you need to consider many different variables, such as:

 - Will your new audience consume the content within the same context?
 If yes, then you're already on the right track.
 If it's in a new context, like using a different advertising platform to reach this new audience, you absolutely need to adapt your content to this new context.

 - Something not many people consider.
 If you're used to creating content that resonates with your community in your area, chances are you're using a great tagline that fits with your brand and existing clients.
 This needs to be adapted for your new market.